 For US companies operating in the private and public reporting sectors, US FASB 86 provides accounting guidelines for the costs of computer software to be sold, leased, or otherwise marketed .
 FASB 86 states that costs incurred internally in creating a computer software product must be expensed when incurred as research and development, until technological feasibility has been established.
 Thereafter, software production costs may be capitalized and subsequently reported at the lower of either the unamortized cost or the net realizable value.
 Capitalized costs are amortized based on current and future revenue for each product, with an annual minimum equal to the straight-line amortization over the remaining estimated economic life of the product.
 For these purposes, a software product is defined as either a new product or a new initiative that changes the functionality of an existing one.

 Software Classifications under FASB 86

 There are three primary classifications of software development under FASB 86:

-- Software for Internal Use – Software developed solely for internal purposes or in support of business processes within an enterprise, which is further described in SOP 98-1 (also see subtopic ASE 350-40 for fees paid in Cloud Computing)
+- Software for internal use – Software developed solely for internal purposes or in support of business processes within an enterprise, which is further described in Statement of Position (SOP) 98-1 (also see subtopic ASE 350-40 for fees paid in Cloud Computing)

 Capitalization standards are treated differently within these categories, so the relevant guidelines must be taken into consideration.